-Two processes can make tornadoes visible: water droplets and debris (Fig. 15.35).
-Sometimes these processes make only the bottom or top part of the tornado visible, and rarely the whole tornado is invisible.
+Two phenomena can make tornadoes visible: water droplets and debris (Fig. 15.35).
+Sometimes these processes make only the bottom or top part of the tornado visible; rarely, the whole tornado is invisible.
 Regardless of whether you can see the tornado, if the structure consists of a violently rotating column of air, then it is classified as a tornado.